Miserlou/Loop/README.md

 ## Useful Examples

-Here are some handy things you can do with loop!
+Here are some handy things you can do with `loop`!

 ### Testing inputs to a program